 Vehicles of categories X and Y1 shall be tested using the ADS testing mode as set out in paragraph 2.4.2.7. of Annex B6 to UN Regulation No. 154, but extended to enable the correct execution of the TP1 and TP2 tests and the determination of the speed of maximum power set out in Annex 5 of this regulation, where necessary.

-If the vehicle is equipped with an ADS testing mode, it shall be engaged for all tests of TP1 or TP2 and determination of speed of maximum power, where these tests are conducted using ADS."
+If the vehicle is equipped with an ADS testing mode, it shall be engaged for all tests of TP1 or TP2 and determination of speed of maximum power, where an ADS feature is active."

 Paragraph 8.8.1., amend to read: